The Flatliners: History

 Between July and September 2009, the band toured across Europe, which included an appearance at the Reading and Leeds Festivals.
 Shortly after this, they played a few shows with Strung Out and Pour Habit, leading up to a performance at The Fest in October 2009.
 Around this time, they released the Cynics 7-inch vinyl record.
 They ended the year supporting the Dropkick Murphys on their headlining tour of the US.
 On February 9, 2010, Cavalcade was announced for release in two months' time; its artwork and track listing were posted online.
 In March 2010, they went on an Australian tour with No Fun at All and then went on a North American tour with Broadway Calls and Cobra Skulls through to the following month.
 Preceded by "Carry the Banner", Cavalcade was released in April 2010.
 It received rave reviews from numerous critics.
 Shortly afterwards, the band performed at Rockfest in Belgium.
 In August 2010, the band went on an East Coast and Midwest tour with the Mighty Mighty Bosstones and Teenage Bottlerocket.

 The band toured almost non-stop from 2006 to 2019, starting out as the opening band for artists such as Joan Jett, Dropkick Murphys, NOFX and Less Than Jake.
 They have also appeared in numerous festival lineups, including the Warped Tour, the Reading and Leeds Festivals, and Riot Fest.
 Their fourth album Dead Language was nominated for a 2014 Juno Award in the category of Metal/Hard Music Album of the Year."
 Their 2017 release Inviting Light did equally well.

 In October 2024, after a long association with NOFX and Fat Wreck Chords, the band played on the final day (Sunday) of the 3 day Punk In Drublic Festival in San Pedro.
 The festival was a celebration and final farewell for NOFX after they toured North America, Europe, Australia and other countries over the prior year before their retirement.
 The festival line up included over 20 bands including Pennywise, Less Than Jake, Lagwagon, the Descendents, and the Dropkick Murphys.

+In December 2025, the band signed with Equal Vision Records and released the single "Misanthropy & Me".
+2026 saw the release of the album Cold World, in support of which the band released a videogame in which players can embody the different members of the band.